uclahs-cds/pipeline-call-gSV/README.md

 The call-gSV nextflow pipeline, calls structural variants (SVs) and copy number variants (CNVs) utilizing [Delly](https://github.com/dellytools/delly) and [Manta](https://github.com/Illumina/manta).
 Additionally, the pipeline can also regenotype previously identified SVs or CNVs with Delly.
 It is suitable for detecting copy-number variable deletion and tandem duplication events as well as balanced rearrangements such as inversions or reciprocal translocations and validates the output quality with [BCFtools](https://github.com/samtools/bcftools).
 The pipeline has been engineered to run in a 4 layer stack in a cloud-based scalable environment of CycleCloud, Slurm, Nextflow and Docker.
 Additionally it has been validated with the SMC-HET dataset and the GRCh38 reference genome, using paired-end FASTQ's that were back-extracted from BAMs created by BAM Surgeon.

-<b><i>Developer's Notes:</i></b>

-> We will be performing benchmarking on our SLURM cluster.
-Currently using 71 CPUs for SV calling gives the best performance, running in 3-8 hours per sample with ~10GB of memory.  <i>...Stay tuned for updates from further testing.</i>

 ### Node Specific Config File Settings